surifirstpin/biplus_documentation/docs/DataRun.md

+## Data Analysis
-Visualization access the data and allows you to perform data analysis with slice and dice of report information with pictorial representation.
+Data Analysis access the data and allows you to perform data analysis with slice and dice of report information with pictorial representation.

 ## Build Query